 Segregation effects of interstitial and substitutional elements at grain boundaries in ferritic iron and their effect on liquid metal embrittlement

 The segregation of impurity elements to grain boundaries largely affects interfacial properties and is a key parameter in understanding grain boundary (GB) embrittlement.
 Furthermore, segregation mechanisms strongly depend on the underlying atomic structure of GBs and the type of alloying element.
-Here, we utilize aberration-corrected STEM in combination with atom probe tomography (APT) and first-principles density functional theory (DFT) calculations to explore the atomistic and thermodynamic origins of co-segregation of interstitial boron and carbon as well as substitutional aluminum in bcc-Fe.
-The impact on zinc segregation and its effect on liquid metal embrittlement are currently investigated by atomic scale microscopy.
+Here, we utilize aberration-corrected scanning transmission electron microscopy (STEM) in combination with atom probe tomography (APT) and first-principles density functional theory (DFT) calculations to explore the atomistic and thermodynamic origins of co-segregation of interstitial boron and carbon as well as substitutional aluminum in bcc-Fe.
+The impact on zinc segregation and its possible effect on liquid metal embrittlement are currently investigated by atomic scale microscopy.